baramofme/vue-custom-console/README.md

 Make Console Like Video Game Console.
 You can press hotKey `~` to show console.

+Default value is false.

-when no props value or `videoGameConsole = false` :
+When no props value or `videoGameConsole = false` :

 ![](./img/videoGameConsoleFalse.jpg)

-when props value set true :
+When props value set true :

 ```vue
 <template>